aabiddanda/aabiddanda.github.io/private/retreat2023.md

 * The second should be published between 1990 - 2020
 * The third must be published between 2020 - present

 *NOTE: you're not limited to genetics!
-If you have interests outside of genetics/genomics that meet the criteria above and you could talk about that is highly encouraged*
+If you have interests outside of genetics/genomics that meet the criteria above and you could talk about that is highly encouraged.*

 <!-- There might be some common reactions to the task above:  -->